Four Dots

 Template-level analysis: Don’t just look at site-wide averages.
 Segment by template type (homepage, category pages, product pages, blog posts).
 Often, one template type drags down overall performance while others perform well.

-Structured Data and SERP Features: Earning Rich Results
+Phase 8: Structured Data and SERP Features

 Enterprise structured data audit: